dspoonia7/react-redux-router-4-spa/README.md

-react-router-redux template with header and footer using React-router-4 and Redux-form.
+React application with header and footer using React-router-4 and Redux-form.
-It uses [axios](https://github.com/axios/axios) to make HTTP calls.

 =================================